JEVBR/Beleaf/README.md

 route GET '/' =

-  render a welcome message
+- Render a welcome message

 # /marmitas

 route GET 'marmitas/' (always available)

-  gives list of marmita objects depending on the given search parameter gives all marmitas if no search option is given
+- Gives list of marmita objects depending on the given search parameter
+- Gives all marmitas if no search option is given

 route GET 'marmitas/new' (only available when logged in)

-  create new marmita
+- Create new marmita

   params:
       nome,preco,desconto,ingredientes,estoque:,description